uw-fhir/CDS-Hooks-Tutorial/tutorial.md

     c. **Git**: (optional) We'll use it to download the server code.
 If you don't want to install it, you can download the code in a .zip file.

+3. To make this tutorial more fun, we're hooking up recomendations from an existant BMI Service - an BMI Calculator API that can be found here: https://market.mashape.com/navii/bmi-calculator

+We funded the $1 fee to enable this api for a month for this class.
+If you're doing this tutorial and this API is not working, you might have to sign up yourself and change the `X_MASHAPE_KEY` constant in the `cds-hooks.js` file to your own key.

 ## The Scenario
 You’re working on a nation-wide project whose goal is to study and combat obesity in the United States.
 Your job involves designing a CDS Hook that supports the study objectives.
 The hook should allow you to: